 6.2 Restoring a Backup from ZPE Cloud

-ZPE Cloud allows you to restore a backup of your Nodegrid devices in a few steps.
+ZPE Cloud allows restoring a backup of your Nodegrid devices in a few steps.

 Note: Restoring files with File Protection type as 'Password Encrypted' requires File Protection enabled on the device, otherwise the restoration will fail.